RonVentura/Riskified-Hackaton/README.md

 # Riskified-Hackaton
 ![unnamed](https://user-images.githubusercontent.com/103519609/179472331-75ec55a5-08cf-45ca-96bf-59a21ed93c44.png)

-This project was created as a part of a Hackathon about diversity and inclusion.
+This project was created as a part of an 8 hours Hackathon about diversity and inclusion.
 We created a game that illustrates the day-to-day activities of the blind community - to recognize their difficulties and identify with them.
 We built our app using React.